- Admissions & Aid

 *Certification: This program was designed to meet the certification requirements of the Commonwealth of Pennsylvania.
 If you reside in a different state, you should carefully review your home state’s certification requirements prior to enrolling in this program.

-Earn an Associate Degree in Natural Science
+Earn a Two-Year Degree in Natural Science

 The Natural Science degree is a two-year program designed for students wishing to gain a foundation in scientific theory and practice.
 Students who earn their Associate of Science Degree will qualify for entry-level employment or continued education toward the baccalaureate degree.
 The degree is ideal for part-time students already working in the science field who are looking to advance in their current position.
 The program is closely aligned with the first two years of the Bachelor of Science Degree in Biology, making the transition from the AS to BS degree seamless.